Arctic sea ice

 It is widely accepted that the volume of Arctic sea ice has on average been declining over the last thirty years.
 However, the extent of the sea ice cover in the Arctic remains variable as synoptic weather conditions play a role in determining the growth and melt of sea ice and its movement within the Arctic basin.
-Arctic sea ice reaches its minimum extent in September and we are currently participating in the Study of Environmental Arctic Change (SEARCH) international effort to provide a community-wide summary of the expected September Arctic sea ice minimum ( SEARCH Sea Ice Outlook ).
+Arctic sea ice reaches its minimum extent in September and we are currently participating in the Sea Ice Prediction Network (SIPN) international effort to provide a community-wide summary of the expected September mean Arctic sea ice.

-The SEARCH Sea Ice Outlook includes estimates of September sea ice extent from dynamical, statistical and heuristic methods which are combined to provide the mean of the estimates.
+The SIPN sea ice outlook includes estimates of September mean sea ice extent from dynamical, statistical and heuristic methods which are combined to provide the median of the estimates.
 Since 2010, the Met Office has provided an estimate based on our seasonal forecast system.
 The estimated sea ice extent (for the forecast started in June, unless otherwise specified) from the SIPN sea ice outlook for 2010-2014 is shown in the table below: